gabrielandreide/PhoenixDeck/README.md

 ## 🙏 Project Status

-**⚠️ This project is currently in the planning phase.** No hardware or code has been developed yet.
-We're gathering community interest, refining the design, and preparing to begin active development.
+**⚠️ This project is currently in the alpha phase.** We're gathering community interest, refining the design, and preparing to begin active development.

 ### Want to Contribute?
 We'll be opening contribution channels soon.
 Stay tuned for: